 Walk into a coach that feels like a small luxury apartment, not a rolling box.

-Tile floor — clean, durable, easy to maintain
+Upgraded flooring — tile throughout — clean, durable, easy to maintain

 Cabinets refreshed with fresh white paint, inside and out